mozilla/treeherder/docs/common_tasks.rst

 To do this:

-* Fork the Treeherder repository to your own Github account.
+* Fork the Treeherder repository to your own GitHub account.

 * Create a gh-pages branch locally based on the feature branch you wish to test, that is configured to point at production's API. eg: